guildai/guild.ai/pages/reference/guildfile.md

     batch-size: 100
 ```

-^ Example of operation-only format
+^ Operation-only format --- operations are defined at the top-level

 To move to a full format, these operations can be added to a top-level
 `model` object: